VDA5050/VDA5050/VDA5050_EN.md

 7) For kinematic center-based zones the vehicle can only be completely within or outside the zone, so this overlap is not possible.
 8) Zones shall not overlap, since the behavior is not defined.
 9) A trajectory as part of the edge properties shall override the directed and bidirected zone property.

+### 6.x.5 Error handling within zones

+If at any point of the order execution, a mobile robot realizes, that it can not reach a node in its order, it shall report a CRITICAL error to the master control.
+The master control shall then decide how to proceed.
+The vehicle shall not try to reach the node again, but wait for further instructions from the master control.

 ## 6.8 Actions